ImJiyun/Learning-React/08-refs-portals/README.md

 - refs can be used for managing any kind of value
 - ref will not be reset or cleared when this component re-executes
 - also doesn't cause component function to execute again

-Here's a revised version of your notes, ensuring clarity and conciseness:

 ---